Tight frames over the quaternions and equiangular lines: Tight frames

-where $A,B>0$ are constants, with the case $A=B$ giving a ``tight frame''.
-From this, a ``frame expansion'' follows, which for tight frames takes the particularly simple form
+where $A,B>0$ are constants.
+From this, a ``frame expansion'' follows, which takes a particularly simple form when $A=B$, i.e.,

 A prominent early example of the use of such ``generalised orthonormal bases'' is in the theory of wavelets.
-Recently, frames have been considered for quaternionic Hilbert space, see, e.g., \cite{KTS17} and \cite{VSS20}.
-These papers deal primarily with the the frame operator and the construction of dual frames.
+Recently, frames have been considered for quaternionic Hilbert space, see, e.g., \cite{KTS17}, \cite{VSS20} (which deal primarily with the frame operator and the construction of dual frames), \cite{KPS21} (equiangular lines and Hadamard matrices), and \cite{NS22} which considers the connectedness of the algebraic variety of quaternionic frames with given norms.
 Here we consider tight frames (where the dual frame is the frame itself) with a particular emphasis on the classification and construction of such frames.
 This is related to earlier work of Hoggar \cite{H76}, \cite{H82} and others, which implicitly considers tight frames over quaternionic (and even octonionic) Hilbert spaces.